Roasted okra and tomatoes

 Despite the iconic popularity of Southern staples like fried chicken, deviled eggs and buttermilk biscuits, the key players in traditional Southern cooking have always been the ostensible building blocks of a vegan diet: fruits and vegetables.
 Likewise, some of the most vegan-friendly cities in America are located in the South.

-While there are a variety of vegetarian Southern cookbooks, there is a dearth of Southern vegan cookbooks, despite the fact that vegan cookbooks now comprise some of the most popular, best-selling cookbooks in print, and the prestigious James Beard Foundation has nominated several vegetarian cookbooks for awards.
+While there are a variety of vegetarian Southern cookbooks, there is a dearth of well circulated Southern vegan cookbooks.
+This is all inspite of the fact that these vegan-focused books now comprise some of the most popular, best-selling cookbooks in print.
+In fact the prestigious James Beard Foundation has nominated several vegan and vegetarian cookbooks for awards.
 They’ve even included some in their Hall of Fame.

-Considering all this personally as a vegan, I began to wonder what some of the South’s most famous chefs and cookbook authors think about the intersection of veganism and traditional Southern cooking.
-So I turned to some of South’s most beloved culinary giants, all of whom happen to also be James Beard Award nominees or winners: Nathalie Dupree, Kevin Gillespie, Virginia Willis, Scott Peacock and Ronni Lundy.
+As a vegan, I began to think about what some of the South’s most famous chefs and cookbook authors think about the intersection of veganism and traditional Southern cooking.
+So I turned to some of this regions most beloved culinary giants, all of whom happen to also be James Beard Award nominees or winners: Nathalie Dupree, Kevin Gillespie, Virginia Willis, Scott Peacock and Ronni Lundy.
 Unsurprisingly, responses were varied, though largely supportive of the notion of vegan Southern fare.

 Virginia Willis had similar observations.
-“It’s true,” she said, “that Southern food is largely vegetable based, but that generally it also has had a bit of meat in the pot.
+“It’s true,” Willis says, “that Southern food is largely vegetable based, but that generally it also has had a bit of meat in the pot.
 We had a vegetable-based cuisine, not so much for health, but because of the poverty in the South.
 Our society was agrarian, not industrial, so we had an agriculturally-based cuisine.”

 While none of the chefs I spoke with are currently vegan or vegetarian, two of them have dabbled.
 Willis experimented, briefly, with veganism.
 “A while back, I was actually asked to go vegan for a week for Dr. Oz magazine,” she recalled.
 “It wasn’t that big a deal.
 I was pretty much able to eat what I normally ate.
 If I missed anything, it was cheese.
 I didn’t miss meat so much."